Padmanava03/audio_integrity_checker/README.md

 ## NOTES

 - **Before verifying integrity**, the user must store the original hash first.
-- If the file is modified, its hash will **not match** the stored hash.
+- If the file modified, its hash will **not match** the stored hash.
 - The app does not detect **what changes were made**—only whether the file was modified.